 When they returned to their homeland they enthusiastically described the fertility of that land and it was thus that the Dutch Company of the Indies sent several hundred men, under the command of Jan van Riebeeck, to immediately begin colonization.

-According to Abbreviationfinder, the Dutch ships arrived in Baia della Tavola on April 6, 1652 and this was certainly the date of birth of South Africa.
+According to Abbreviationfinder, an acronym site which also features history of South Africa, the Dutch ships arrived in Baia della Tavola on April 6, 1652 and this was certainly the date of birth of South Africa.
 In just over 100 years, a rich and active colony, Cape Town, was formed in those lands.

 In 1795 Holland was invaded by France.
 Many districts of the Cape colony who wanted to get rid of the heavy taxes established by the motherland, took advantage of the situation to claim independence.
 With the excuse of suppressing the attempts at rebellion, England intervened and assumed command of the colony first on behalf of Holland and then, later, on its own and definitively.